Centered on Community

 Lessons are scheduled around the times our students are in class.
 Group lessons are the norm to accommodate team practices; individual lessons are available and can be scheduled whenever the student has a break period.
-Lessons are usually held Monday through Friday, as Saturday and Sunday tend to be show days.
+Lessons are held Monday through Friday.

 What are the competitive equestrian teams at Albion College?

 I've never shown before; should I try out?

 We seek riders of all levels on our teams.
 Both the IHSA and the IDA have levels that range from introductory walk-trot through open division and Albion College riders from all divisions have competed successfully at national levels.

 Where are meets held?
 Does Albion host any meets?

 Albion hosts approximately three intercollegiate meets per year - one per discipline.
 Other meets take place (with some variation depending on team) at Lake Erie College (OH), Grand Valley State University (MI), Michigan State University (MI), the University of Michigan (MI), Western Michigan University (MI), Saginaw Valley State University (MI), and the University of Findlay (OH).